 To commemorate our Anniversary we are reflecting on the past 60 years of the DPU in a number of ways, revisiting some of the people, places and moments that have made the DPU what it is today, as well as looking to the challenges for urban development planning and education ahead.
 There are several ways in which we’ll be doing this across 2014:

 The DPU hosted an international conference between 2 and 4 July 2014.
 The conference was attended by over 200 people and featured speakers across 8 sessions.
-A summary of proceedings can view viewed on the dpu blog, and other media (such as podcasts of the sessions) will be available later in the summer. [read more]
+A summary of proceedings can be viewed on the dpu blog, and podcasts of all of the sessions are available to listen to/download. [read more]

 Initiated in 2013 with support from UCL Grand

 significance of notion of the ‘urban global south’ and the implications for

 does so through a series of interviews with our peers working across the globe, compiled in two films.
 The first was

 launched at a panel discussion in August 2013 at the Royal Geographical

 Society (with the Institute of British Geographers) Annual International